sfkonrad/M12_Challenge_Submission/README.md

 >  Q4.
 FIT/TRAIN: Answer the following question: How well does the logistic regression model predict both the `0` (healthy loan) and `1` (high-risk loan) labels?
 >
 > Q4.
 PREDICT: Answer the following question: How well does the logistic regression model, fit with oversampled data, predict both the `0` (healthy loan) and `1` (high-risk loan) labels?

+* Target Class Count Comparison
+Reveals that the 2500 Bad Loans represent approx 3% of the Original data.
+Whereas the `resampler` populates 56271, or exactly 50% of the Resampled loan data, as Bad Loans.

+* Balanced Accuracy Score Comparison
+The **Resampled Model 2 appears to demonstrate the better performance** for overall Accuracy with a Balanced Accuracy Score of 0.9937.
+Whereas the Original Model produced a score of 0.9520.

+* Confusion Matrix Comparison
+TP Original 18663 v 18649 bad as bad
+TN Resample 615 v 563 good as good
+FP Resample 4 v 56 good as bad (losing out on good loans) FN Original 102 v 116 bad as good (assuming more risky loans)

+Since were identifying the `1`'s, or Bad Loans, the most important {measuure} are the TPs first, TNs second,

+If growth is the main objective, then observing FPs toavoid losing out on business. to better id good borrowes get more sales by not classifying Good borrowers as Bad to avoid declining good borrowers

+If the goal is risk mitigation, then observing the FN avoid bad loans. to better id bad borrowrs mitigate more risk by not classifying Bad borrowers as Good to avoid lending to bad borrowers

+* Classification Report Comparison